osohq/oso/docs/content/any/project/changelogs/NEXT.md

 )
 ```

-Where previously it was possible to utilize this `Role` type as interchangeable with that of `string`:
+Where previously it was possible to utilize this `Action` type as interchangeable with that of `string`:
 ```polar
 user_has_action(user: User, action: String, resource: Resource) if ...
 ```